dflorez0/LuaOOPTutorial/README.md

 ...
 ```

-Let say an animal can talk (in a way they are).
+Lets say an animal can talk (in a way they are).
 We add a talk method to the Animal class.
 This method is public thus can
 be accessed by an external class.
 ```lua
 ...